skip to Main Content

 if you’re planning to track gorillas in Bwindi and then jet over to the Masai Mara or Kigali without filing three separate sets of paperwork.

-The Ugandan Visa process has been streamlined to be much more user-friendly, but you still need to be a bit proactive.
+The Ugandan visa process has been streamlined to be much more user-friendly, but you still need to be a bit proactive.
 You should apply for your e-visa through the official immigration website well before you head to the airport.
 It is best to have your approval printed out and ready to show the officer.
 Along with your visa, make sure your passport is valid for at least six months from the day you land.

 The Ugandan government has been working to make tourism as frictionless as possible.
 While most European travelers, including those from the UK, France, and Germany, currently require a visa, it is always wise to check the latest portal updates for any sudden bilateral “visa-free” agreements that often pop up during high-growth tourism years like 2026.

 Once you have your card, keep it in a safe, dry place with your travel documents like your visa approval and return flight ticket.
 It’s also a smart move to chat with your doctor about malaria.
-Since malaria is present in the region, most travelers take a course of anti- malaria pills to stay safe while exploring the parks.
+Since malaria is present in the region, most travelers take a course of antimalaria pills to stay safe while exploring the parks.

 The most important thing to remember is that Uganda is very “picky” about the physical state of your cash.
-If you are bringing US Dollars, the bills must be from the 2009 series or later and look like they just came off the press.
-To save yourself the headache, ask your bank back home for “crisp,” bills and keep them flat in a waterproof pouch during your travels.
+If you are bringing US dollars, the bills must be from the 2009 series or later and look like they just came off the press.
+To save yourself the headache, ask your bank back home for “crisp” bills and keep them flat in a waterproof pouch during your travels.

 • Local Tech: Grab a local SIM card (MTN or Airtel) at the airport.
-Most locals use “Mobile Money” to pay for everything from taxis to In Uganda, almost everyone uses these mobile accounts to pay for everything from a quick taxi ride to a snack at a local market.
+Most locals use “mobile money” to pay for everything from taxis to In Uganda, almost everyone uses these mobile accounts to pay for everything from a quick taxi ride to a snack at a local market.
 It is much safer than carrying around huge cash, and it’s convenient when you’re out exploring the vibrant streets of Kampala or visiting smaller villages.

-What to Pack (And What to Leave)
+What to Pack (And What to Leave)? | Uganda Travel & Safari Guide 2026

-The secret to safari packing is “less is more” and “layers”.
+The secret to safari packing is “less is more” and “layers.”

 • Clothing: Bring lightweight long-sleeved shirts and trousers to protect yourself from bugs and itchy plants.